apache/royale-docs/component-sets/jewel/jewel-form.md

 ## Related controls {#related-controls}

-The Jewel Form contains [FormItems](component-sets/jewel/jewel-formitem) which include other components.
+The Jewel Form contains a [FormHeader](component-sets/jewel/formheader) and [FormItems](component-sets/jewel/formitem) which are wrappers other components.